 North prides itself on ensuring every student is college and career ready upon graduation.
-We offer over 40 rigorous academic Advanced Placement, Honors and college level classes in core subjects, plus a multitude of elective courses in world languages, art, music, technology, drama, physical education, and more.
+We offer over 50 rigorous academic Advanced Placement, Honors and Concurrent Enrollment classes in core subjects, plus a multitude of elective courses in world languages, art, music, technology, drama, physical education, and more.

-All students at North will take 4 years of math, 4 years of English/Literature, 3 years of science, 3 years of social studies, one additional year of science or social studies, two years of a foreign language and one year each of P.E. and fine art.
-Honors and Advanced Placement courses are available.
-View the NHS Courses Offered 2021-2022.
+All students at North will take 4 years of math, 4 years of English/Literature, 3 years of science, 3 years of social studies, one additional year of science or social studies, two years of a foreign language and one year each of P.E. and Fine Art.
+We encourage you to view NHS Courses Offered 2022-2023.

-North High School’s Honors and Advanced Placement (AP) courses are a rigorous choice that strengthens students’ transcripts for college applications.
-Read about Honors and AP course offerings at North High.
+North High School’s Honors, Advanced Placement (AP) and Concurrent Enrollment courses are a rigorous choice that strengthens students’ transcripts for college applications.
+Read about these course offerings at North High.

 North High School expects all students to abide by ethical academic standards.
 Academic dishonesty—including plagiarism, cheating or copying the work of another, using technology for illicit purposes, or any unauthorized communication between students for the purpose of gaining advantage during an examination—is strictly prohibited.
 North’s Academic Integrity Policy covers all school-related tests, quizzes, reports, class assignments, and projects, both in and out of class.
 The purpose of North’s Academic Integrity Policy is to ensure students understand that the theft of another’s words, ideas, or intellectual property has real-world consequences, and to ensure students are held accountable for authentic production of academic work and intellectual integrity.
 Read North’s Academic Integrity Policy.